mia-platform/documentation/docs/development_suite/webhooks-and-events/webhooks.md

 ## Events subscription

 You can subscribe to events on the Console using the CMS.
-From the `Events` category, click the `Webhooks` section and the `Add new` to create a new webhook subscription.
+From the `Events` category, click the `Webhooks` page and the `Add new` to create a new webhook subscription.
 You will be asked to provide the following parameters:

 | Parameter | Value | Description |
 |-|-|-|